ahuangg/json-rules/README.md

 # JSON Rules

-The JSON Rules serves as an abstraction layer over the [Golang Rules Engine](https://github.com/nikunjy/rules/blob/master/README.md).
+JSON Rules is an abstraction layer over the [Golang Rules Engine](https://github.com/nikunjy/rules/blob/master/README.md).

-This packages allows you to represent rules in JSON format instead of using the original ANTLR query syntax from the nikunjy/rules implementation.
+This package allows you to represent rules in JSON format instead of using the original ANTLR query syntax from the nikunjy/rules implementation.

 ## Example Queries